Notable People

 W. Ian Lipkin has one of those reputations that sounds inflated until you read the resume.

 "Virus hunter" is the sort of label that usually belongs to magazine profiles and cable-news shorthand.
-In Lipkin's case it points to something real.
+In Lipkin's case it points to a concrete record.
 For decades he has been part of the shift that made infectious-disease investigation more molecular, more rapid, and more globally networked than it once was.

-He did not just comment on outbreaks.
+He did more than comment on outbreaks.
 He helped change how scientists identify them.

 That emphasis on tools is the key to understanding him.